linkerd/linkerd/namerd/docs/interface.md

 kind | _required_ | Either [`io.l5d.thriftNameInterpreter`](#thrift-name-interpreter), [`io.l5d.mesh`](#grpc-mesh-interface), or [`io.l5d.httpController`](#http-controller).
-ip | interface dependent | The local IP address on which to serve the namer interface. port | interface dependent | The port number on which to server the namer interface. tls | no tls | The namer interface will serve over TLS if this parameter is provided. see [Server TLS](https://linkerd.io/config/head/linkerd#server-tls).
+ip | interface dependent | The local IP address on which to serve the namer interface. port | interface dependent | The port number on which to server the namer interface. tls | no tls | The namer interface will serve over TLS if this parameter is provided.
+See [Server TLS](https://linkerd.io/config/head/linkerd#server-tls).

 ## Thrift Name Interpreter